TheArqsz/BurpSuite-Just-Header-Injector/README.md

 ## Usage

-1. Go to the `Custom Header Injector` tab in Burp Suite.
+1. Go to the `Just Header Injector` tab in Burp Suite.
 2. Click `Add Header` to define a new key-value pair.
 3. Check `Enable globally` to start injecting headers immediately.
 4. (Optional) Check `Include only in-scope requests` if you want headers injected only for targets in your defined Scope.